louiscklaw/ai-playlist/poe-tryout/docker-poe-tryout/docs/transition.md

   P:
 ```
 I will input some text,
-please summarize it in 50 words
+please summarize it in around 50 words
 ```

   Q: